 At Gay Pride parades, it seems like there are always street preachers with bullhorns calling names and yelling that God hates us because we're gay.
 LOL - We just shake our heads, marvel at their ignorance of the grace of God in Jesus Christ and reaffirm that we are going to love and serve King Jesus for the rest of our lives!

 So I ask again, Does God really love and save lesbians, gays, bisexuals and trans people?

-Yes, God absolutely does love those of us whom society tries to marginalize.
+Yes, God absolutely does love and those of us whom society tries to marginalize, when we call on Him for salvation.
 We need to look beyond the anti-gay agitators and focus on the loving heart of God as revealed in scripture.
 Let's see what God really says in the Bible.